dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.0.md

 }
 ```

 Methods like this are automatically registered.
-Once a method has been registered you can use it anywhere in your queries:
+Once registered, calls to the method in a LINQ query can be translated to function calls in SQL:

 ``` csharp
 var query =